AlanFermat/AlanFermat.github.io/_posts/2018-12-06-TensorFlow.md

 ```

-After telling our neural network how to train the data and optimize the weights, we can run the computation graph by starting a tensorflow session.
+After telling our neural network how to train the data and optimize the weights, we can run the computation graph by starting a Tensorflow session.
 In the session, we shall first initialize all the variables (it's like declaring them as nodes in the computation graph).
 Then we iteratively train the model with fixed training steps.

 Note that when we run the session, we have to map the dummy variable in the original computation graph to the actual data that we are interested in.
 For example, here x_ is a dummy variable, and we are actually training on data x_train so we will build a feed_dict for such substitution.